fathirwafda/burunghantu/README.md

 ```
 Execute the test
 ```
+[If prefer using npm task list]: ntl

-ntl [If prefer using npm task list] npm run e2e-test -- --tag test [If prefer using tags]
+[If prefer using tags]:
+npm run e2e-test -- --tag test
 ```